davidkpiano/react-redux-form/README.md

 ## Posting Issues
 When posting an issue, please include a detailed description along with a relevant code sample.
 Attaching a failing test case with your issue will go a long way and is much appreciated.

-Feel free to [fork this esnextb.in gist](https://esnextb.in/?gist=b31277251f5c24df9b13b2cc95abc00c) for quickly creating reproducible examples!
+Feel free to [fork this CodePen](http://codepen.io/davidkpiano/pen/2cbfd61bdcff474ca6e40e8ed2221ef9) for quickly creating reproducible examples!